-The Moultrup’s pursued certification so they could supply quality beef to Certified Animal Welfare Approved by AGW restaurant, Grazin’, in Hudson and Tribeca, NY.
-“To be honest, the requirements for certification fit us like a glove,” Aaron explains.
-“We didn’t have to change anything, because that’s just the way that we run our farm and treat our animals.
-We basically treat our animals like we treat our kids! –they’re part of the family.
-When we got to know Dan and what he was trying to achieve with his restaurant, it just made complete sense.”
-In addition to being Certified Animal Welfare Approved by AGW, the cattle at Fieldstone Acres is Certified Grassfed by AGW, the first—and only—food label in the U.S. and Canada that guarantees food products come from animals fed a 100 percent grass and forage diet, and raised entirely outdoors on pasture or range.
+In addition to being Certified Animal Welfare Approved by AGW, the beef cattle at Fieldstone Acres are also Certified Grassfed by AGW, the first—and only—food label in the U.S. and Canada that guarantees food products come from animals fed a 100 percent grass and forage diet, and raised entirely outdoors on pasture or range.

 For more information about Fieldstone Acres, contact Aaron and Kerry at email@example.com.